netbirdio/docs/docs/how-to-guides/nameservers.md

 ---
 sidebar_position: 3
 ---
-# Manage DNS servers in your network
+# Manage DNS in your network
 NetBird assigns and automatically distributes the IP addresses for your peers.
 You don't need to design a network or configure [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) as it is automatically done in a single place - the NetBird Management service.